Personal Rule: Religion during Personal Rule

 Whilst opposition from the Church of Scotland as well as radical Puritans was strong and consistent throughout Personal Rule, there was little opposition from the English population at large.
-Indeed, the Church was generally accepted as becoming more ceremonial in its style of worship, such as through the acceptance of the installation of Laudian altar rails.
+Indeed, the Church was generally accepted as becoming more ceremonial in its style of worship, such as through the installation of Laudian altar rails.
 It is estimated that as many as three-quarters of England's parish churches had altar rails installed by 1639.
 However, much of this ceremonial progress was undone by Parliamentary decree upon the calling of the Long Parliament, which ordered the destruction of all altar rails in 1641.

-Historians generally agree that Laudian reforms were divisive, but disagree over the salience of religious issues in the bringing about of the end of Personal Rule.
-John Morrill argued that, 'it is impossible to overestimate the damage done by the Laudians'.
-Other historians, like David Smith and Ian Gentles argue similarly the primacy of religious issues in the coming of the downfall of Personal Rule, as well as the start of the Civil War in general.
-However, historians like John Adamson stress the importance of constitutional, short-term issues like the trial and execution of Thomas Wentworth, 1st Earl of Strafford as the most important context for the outbreak of Civil War.
+Historians generally agree that the Laudian reforms were divisive, but disagree over the salience of religious issues in the bringing about of the end of Personal Rule.
+John Morrill argued that 'it is impossible to overestimate the damage done by the Laudians'.
+Other historians, such as David Smith and Ian Gentles, also argue the primacy of religious issues in the downfall of Personal Rule and in the start of the Civil War in general.
+However, historians such as John Adamson stress the importance of constitutional, short-term issues such as the trial and execution of Thomas Wentworth, 1st Earl of Strafford, as the most important context for the outbreak of Civil War.
 There can be little denial of the importance of religion in the contentions within Personal Rule.
-The attempts to instil religious conformity, especially in Scotland, generated opposition and drove the impetus towards the calling of the Short Parliament, and then the Long Parliament.
-The Bishops' Wars were a direct consequence of the attempt to impose the English Book of Common Prayer on the Scottish Kirk, and Charles' defeat here signalled the necessity to end Personal Rule before such a war could break out in England (as it would in 1642).
+Attempts to instil religious conformity, especially in Scotland, generated opposition and drove the calling of first the Short Parliament and then the Long Parliament.
+The Bishops' Wars were a direct consequence of the attempt to impose the English Book of Common Prayer on the Scottish Kirk; Charles' defeat here signalled the necessity to end Personal Rule before such a war could break out in England (as it would in 1642).